 (iii) The provider submitted a claim to the TPP and received a partial payment along with a remittance advice documenting the allocation of the charges.

-(b) Valid reasons for non-payment from a third party payer to the provider for a third party benefit claim include, but are not limited to, the following:
+(b) Valid reasons for non-payment from a TPP to the provider for a third party benefit claim include, but are not limited to, the following:

 (i) The service(s) is not covered under the member's third party benefits.

 (ii) The member does not have third party benefits through the TPP for the date of service.

 (iii) All of the provider's billed charges or the TPP's approved rate was applied, in whole or in part, to the member's third party benefit deductible amount, coinsurance and/or co-payment for the TPP.
 The provider may then submit a secondary claim to the MCP showing the appropriate amount received from the TPP.

 (iv) The member has not met any required waiting periods, or residency requirements for his/her third party benefits, or was non-compliant with the TPP's requirements in order to maintain coverage.